reckbo/reckbo.github.io/about.md

-I'm a software engineer living in Melbourne, remotely working for the [Psychiatry Neuromimaging Laboratory](http://pnl.bwh.harvard.edu) in Boston, as well as a startup in Canada.
+I'm a software engineer living in Melbourne, remotely working for the [Psychiatry Neuromimaging Laboratory](http://pnl.bwh.harvard.edu) in Boston, as well as for a startup in Canada.